-In 2019, Tax Rules Mean alimony Will No Longer Be Tax-Deductible
+As of 2019, Alimony Will No Longer Be Tax-Deductible

 Due to the Tax Cuts and Jobs Act, as of 2019, alimony payments will no longer be deductible for former spouses that pay it.

-“For those people who have not completed their divorce in 2018, if there’s going to be spousal support—that’s no longer going to be tax deductible to the person who pays it, and it will no longer be income that the person who receives it has to report on their tax return,” says David Starks, a family law attorney in Seattle.
+“For those people who have not completed their divorce in 2018, if there’s going to be spousal support—that’s no longer going to be tax deductible to the person who pays it, and it will no longer be income that the person who receives it has to report on their tax return,” says David Starks, a family law attorney at McKinley Irvin in Kirkland.
 “That matters, because, for 50 years or more, there has been an alimony deduction.”

-For those who have already divorced, or entered into some other form of legal separation, their alimony payments will not change.
+For those who have already divorced or entered into some other form of legal separation, the new tax law won’t change their alimony payments.
 However, if you are currently married, and you have a prenuptial agreement that states there will be alimony paid in the event of a divorce, for tax purposes, you will want to reach out to an experienced, reputable attorney.

 “There are some agreements out there that may hold a nasty surprise for folks who go through a divorce later,” Starks says.
 “If they have a chance to look at what the prenuptial agreement provides, it would make sense to spend an hour with an attorney and figure it out.”